rinnetamine/Timerr/README.md

 - **Convenient for students or those on a limited budget**: Engage in skill and service exchange without monetary transactions.
 - **Flexibility**: The range of services provided is limited only by your imagination.
 - **Safety**: A straightforward system for service verification by the site administration.

+## Current progress
+- **Login system**: users can register and login in account which is stored in local storage
+- WORKING ON **Profile management**: user can check his profile after logging in and his information